When We Have Different Dreams

 When questioned as to why she would be willing to give her life to this cause, she says that remaining silent is not an option, so she must fight.

-That’s where I was myself a couple months ago with Power Places Tours, in thinking it was my public service duty to alert others to their deceptive business practices.
-The company didn’t appreciate my blog posts about the whole ordeal, and threatened my aunt and I with lawsuits, hackers and other unsavory actions.
+That’s where I was myself a couple months ago when I felt it my public service duty to alert others to a company’s business practices.
+The company didn’t appreciate my blog posts about the whole ordeal, and threatened my aunt and I with a $1.5 million lawsuit.

 Which is when someone suggested to me that fighting fire with fire wasn’t likely to work well.
 (Thank you, Parul.)

 At the time I was still working my way through the vibrational scale, but with the help of a few friends eventually realized that alerting others to their wrongdoings wouldn’t change wrongdoings.
 It could only grow wrongdoings.
-If I wanted Power Places to do better business, I should talk about the good business they did, not the bad business I experienced.)
+If I wanted this company to do better business, I should talk about the good business they did, not the bad business I experienced.)

 But, we all benefit from a little contrast once in a while … so no harm, no foul.